HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeDisplayLanguage.md

 ## Introduction

-HCL Digital Experience (DX) log file messages by default are displayed using the locale set in your operating system.
+By default, HCL Digital Experience (DX) log file messages are displayed using the locale set in your operating system.
 This document provides the steps on how to change the display language without modifying the locale.

 ## Instructions